TanjaKec/GEOLYTIX/content/Intro2R/RMarkdown/_index.en.markdown

 #### Adding **LaTex** equations

-Finally, if you wish to add mathematical equations to your Markdown document you can easily embed [LaTeX]( LaTeX ) math equations into your report.
+Finally, if you wish to add mathematical equations to your Markdown document you can easily embed [LaTeX]( LaTeX ) maths equations into your report.

 To *display an equation* **in its own line** it needs to be surrounded by the double dollar symbol: